 What are possible reasons to use your old name?

 First, documents that used my old name that have a definite or expected date of finalisation should continue to use it.
-Any work published with the old name should be cited as such regardless of the publication date, and preprints that first appeared with the old name will use the same when published.
-The same goes for any events, talks, and the like if they were announced and advertised with my old name.
+My work should be cited using the name on the most recent version regardless of the publication date, and preprints that first appeared with the old name will use the same when published (with a couple of exceptions in the immediate vicinity of the change).
+The same goes for any events, talks, and the like if they were announced and advertised with my old name (again with a few exceptions in the immediate vicinity of the change).
 Because there were many such instances as of May 2026, for a while it will be common to see both names.

 Examples